Skip to main content

 Osterud was born on November 14, 1945 in Minneapolis, Minnesota.
 When she was three her family moved to Seattle, Washington when her father took a position at the University of Washington.
 In 1968 Osterud graduated from Reed College in Portland, Oregon, where she had majored in Political Science.
 During her summers she worked at the Pacific Science Center in Seattle.
 She also attended the Massachusetts Institute of Technology for one year, working towards a Master's degree which she never completed.

-It was after graduating from Reed that Osterud began purusing aviation.
+It was after graduating from Reed that Osterud began pursuing aviation.
 She trained at Hillsboro Airport, near Portland, and then got her first pilot job with Lynden Air Transport.
-In 1975 she begain working for Alaska Airlines as their first female pilot.
+In 1975 she began working for Alaska Airlines as their first female pilot.
 Three years later she was the fourth female graduate from United Airlines' training program and was the sixth female pilot they hired, in May 1978.

 Meanwhile Osterud also flew as a stunt pilot in airshows, primarily in the western United States and Canada.
-She initially flew a Piper J-3 Cub, then a Stephens Akro, and finally a Sorrel Hiperbipe.
-In 1994 she donated her Akro to the Museum of Flight.
+She initially flew a Piper J-3 Cub, then a Stephens Akro, and then a Sorrel Hiperbipe.
+In 1994 she donated her Akro to the Museum of Flight in Seattle, Washington.
 During her career as a stunt pilot, she set many records.
 Her first record was on July 13, 1989 in North Bend, Oregon, for flying 208 outside loops, breaking Dorothy Hester Stenzel's 1931 record of 62 outside loops.
+On July 24, 1991 Osterud flew from Vancouver, British Columbia to Vanderhoof, British Columbia in her Ultimate Aero 10-300S and set two flight records: the first for the longest flight upside down and the second for the longest flight upside down in one stretch.

 She was married to John Gregory Hull from 1971 to 1973 and then Robert H. Nottke from 1978-1984.
-She died in 2017.
+Joann Osterud died in 2017.

-Extent
+Full Extent

-.4 Cubic Feet (1 5-inch letter size document box)
+.9 Cubic Feet (1 5-inch letter size document box and 1 14x18 flat box)

 Language